 To overcome this, photogrammetry doesn’t rely on a single overhead shot.
 Instead, UAVs fly a predetermined route over the entire area, capturing overlapping images at consistent intervals.

-Software is used to knit all of those individual photos together, creating one composite image called an orthomosaic.
-Through this approach, photogrammetry not only addresses the ground measurement issue, but allows for much larger areas to be photographed and brought together, increasing both the scope and accuracy of what can be seen.
-(Figure 2, below).
+Software is then used to knit all of these individual photos together, creating one composite image called an orthomosaic.
+Through this approach, photogrammetry not only addresses the ground measurement issue, but also allows for much larger areas to be photographed and brought together, increasing both the scope and accuracy of what can be seen (Figure 2, below).

 Figure 2.
-Screenshot from the flight planning app used for photogrammetric image collection (A, left).
+A screenshot from a flight planning app used for photogrammetric image collection (A, left).
 All photos are set to have 80% overlap in both forward and side directions and will ultimately be knit together into a single orthomosaic image (B, right) that allows for linear and area measurements.

 Thermal and multispectral sensors: More than meets the eye